Training Philosophy

 -

-You'll learn about new equipment and techniques that work even better if you're using a chain or prong collar now.
+You'll learn about new equipment and techniques that work even better than using a chain or prong collar.

 -